HaomingCai/HaomingCai.github.io/_pages/about.md

 Recently, He mainly focuses on the Generative Model, Image Quality Assessment, and Interpretability of Deep Learning in the Image Processing field.

-Feel free to send me an e-mail if you have a question regarding my research.
+Feel free to send me an e-mail if you have any question regarding my research.
 Emil Address : [haomingcai@link.cuhk.edu.cn](haomingcai@link.cuhk.edu.cn)

 🔥  Research Update